-CodeTwo Email Signatures for Office 365 is a cloud-based software solution for Office 365 organizations.
+CodeTwo Email Signatures for Office 365 is a cloud-based software solution for Microsoft 365 (Office 365) organizations.
 It adds signatures, legal disclaimers and banners to emails sent from any email client and device.
-Signature adding is based on rules: an Office 365 tenant administrator or delegated users need to design signature templates (or use a wide library of built-in signature templates) and specify when and where these signatures should be added.
-The software's engine, which operates in the Azure cloud, then checks these conditions and makes sure that the right person always gets the right signature.
+Signature adding is based on rules: a Microsoft 365 tenant admin or delegated users can design signature templates (or use built-in templates) and specify when they should be added to emails.
+The software's engine, which operates in the Azure cloud, checks these conditions and makes sure that the right person always gets the right signature.
 The software offers an all-web experience and can be managed from any device and platform, including Windows and Mac computers, mobile phones and tablets.

 The software is a cloud-based service that resides in Microsoft datacenters on Microsoft Azure servers.
 Email signatures can be added in three different ways, known as signature modes:

 Signature mode is selected when you register a tenant to CodeTwo services for the first time, but you can change it at any time.
-By default, the server-side mode is selected as default so that the process of adding signatures is invisible and independent of end users' email clients or actions.
+The server-side mode is selected as default so that the process of adding signatures is invisible and independent of end users' email clients or actions.
 See this article if you need more information about signature modes.

-In client-side mode, signatures are available directly in Outlook and are delivered using Office 365 native mechanisms.
+In client-side mode, signatures are available directly in Outlook and are delivered using native mechanisms available in Microsoft 365.
 In addition, client-side signatures fully support messages encrypted with S/MIME or OME (Office 365 Message Encryption).

 In server-side or combo mode, CodeTwo Email Signatures for Office 365 reroutes your email via CodeTwo Email Azure Service hosted in Microsoft Azure datacenters.
 These two modes are absolutely secure for your business because the program:

 - does not accept emails from random mail servers.
-Only emails received from Office 365 tenants registered with CodeTwo are processed;
+Only emails received from Microsoft 365 tenants registered with CodeTwo are processed;